codesharedot/quantum-resistant-ledger-price/README.md

-# bytom price
+# siacoin price

-Gets the bytom price with Python (from JSON).
+Gets the siacoin price with Python (from JSON).

 https://pythonbasics.org